Analogue Gravity: Acoustics: The Simplest Example of an Analogue Spacetime

-A trapped surface in acoustics is defined as follows: take any closed two-surface.
-If the fluid velocity is everywhere inward-pointing and the normal component of the fluid velocity is everywhere greater than the local speed of sound, then no matter what direction a sound wave propagates, it will be swept inward by the fluid flow and be trapped inside the surface.
-The surface is then said to be outer-trapped.
-(For comparison with the usual situation in general relativity see \cite[pages 319-323]{Hawking-Ellis} or \cite[pages 310--311]{Wald}.)
-Inner-trapped surfaces (anti-trapped surfaces) can be defined by demanding that the fluid flow is everywhere outward-pointing with supersonic normal component.
 It is only because of the fact that the background Minkowski metric provides a natural definition of ``at rest'' that we can adopt such a simple and straightforward definition.
 In ordinary general relativity we need to develop considerable additional technical machinery, such as the notion of the ``expansion'' of bundles of ingoing and outgoing null geodesics, before defining trapped surfaces.
-That the above definition for acoustic geometries is a specialization of the usual one can be seen from the discussion on pages 262--263 of Hawking and Ellis \cite{Hawking-Ellis}.
+That the above definition for acoustic geometries is a specialization of the usual one can be seen from the discussion in \citet[pp.\ 262--263]{Hawking-Ellis}.
 The acoustic trapped region is now defined as the region containing outer trapped surfaces, and the acoustic (future) apparent horizon as the boundary of the trapped region.
-(We can also define anti-trapped regions and past apparent horizons but these notions are of limited utility in general relativity.)\footnote{This discussion naturally leads us to what is perhaps the central question of analogue models --- just how much of the standard ``laws of black hole mechanics''~\cite{Bardeen:1973gs, Wald:1999vt} carry over into these analogue models?
-Quite a lot but not everything --- that's our main topic for the rest of the review.}
+That is, the acoustic apparent horizon is the two-surface for which the normal component of the fluid velocity is everywhere equal to the local speed of sound.
+We can also define anti-trapped regions and past apparent horizons though these notions might seem of limited utility in general relativity\footnote{This discussion naturally leads us to what is perhaps one of the central questions of analogue gravity -- just how much of the standard ``laws of black hole mechanics'' \citep{Bardeen:1973gs, Wald:1999vt} carry over into these analogue models? }

+The fact that the apparent horizon seems to be fixed in a foliation-independent manner is only an illusion due to the way in which the analogies work.
+A particular fluid flow reproduces a specific ``metric'', (a matrix of coefficients in a specific coordinate system, not a ``geometry''), and, in particular, a specific foliation of spacetime.
+(Only ``internal'' observers see a ``geometry''; see the discussion in Sect.~\ref{S:internal}).
+The same ``geometry'' written in different coordinates would give rise to a different fluid flow (if at all possible, as not all coordinate representations of a fixed geometry give rise to acoustic metrics) and, therefore, to a different apparent horizon.